Clipper-YT/Sonic-Creations-Dev-Builds/README.md

 All sprites and audios are property of Sega, you can't use them for comercial purpose.

-The scripts are made by me and are under the MIT No Attribution license, no credits needed, but very appreciated.
+The scripts are made by marmitoTH, edited by Clipper-YT and are under the MIT No Attribution license, no credits needed, but very appreciated.